costs-to-expect/api/README.md

 * Successful PATCH requests will return 204.
 * Successful DELETE requests will return a 204.
 * Non 2xx results will return an object with a message field and optionally a fields array.
-When we return a validation error, the response will be 422 and the fields array will contain the validation errors.
+When we return a validation error, the response will be 422 and include a fields array which will contain any validation errors.

 ### Caching

 We include local level caching in the API, as time goes on we will move towards conditional caching, specifically including an Etag header and returning a 304 response.

-The TTL for the cache types is a below.
-As expected, caches will be invalidated if the API detects a change.

-#### Collections

-- Item types: One year
-- Resource types: One week
-- Partial transfers: One week
-- Transfers: One week
-- Permitted users: One month
-- Categories: One month
-- Subcategories: One month
-- Resources: One week
-- Items: One week
-- Item categories: One week
-- Item subcategories: One week

 ## Headers